 0% Waste to Landfill

 And how do we keep our focus?
-An internal ESMG or Environmental Sustainability Management Group keeps us motivated and committed to continuous improvement.
+An internal ESSMG or Environmental Sustainability & Safety Management Group keeps us motivated and committed to continuous improvement.
 We share what we do in campaigns such as Greener on and off the Pitch and Changing the Game.
-We celebrate big wins like delivering 0% waste to landfill over the last 4 years and we beaver away on smaller projects like recently doubling the amount of bike spaces around the stadium.
+We celebrate big wins like delivering 0% waste to landfill and we beaver away on smaller projects like recently doubling the amount of bike spaces around the stadium.

 Social responsibility and local community programmes are close to our heart and initiatives such as our Community Fund, camps and coderdojo classes for kids, social events and community recycling allow us to give something back to our neighbours.

 Earth Day, Recycling & Recreating

 We are supporting Earth Day which is dedicated to providing information and inspiration needed to change human attitude and behaviour and end plastic pollution.
 Much of the waste we recycle at Croke Park is plastic and two members of our ESSMG team go onsite with our recycling partner Thornton’s Recycling after every match day to ensure we segregate and manage our waste correctly.

 Specifically for meetings and events, we manage all the aforementioned elements under our control but also have an advocacy role where we help clients create “Green Meetings”.
 A key player in this and our representative on the ESMG is Event Facilities Executive David Adams.